Why did God Create Sex?

 So what does our biology tell us about our sexuality?

-sexuality must be our starting point.
-But God’s Word does not give us express
+regarding sexuality must be our starting point.
+But God’s Word does not give us

-commands about every area of our sexuality, he has left some things for us to
+express commands about every area of our sexuality, he has left some things for

-clear from the human body is that one the purposes of certain human body
+abundantly clear from the human body is that one the purposes of certain

-parts are for sexual pleasure.
-For instance, God could have gave us the
+human body parts are for sexual pleasure.
+For instance, God could have

-same feeling in our erogenous zones (genitals) as we have in our fingers.
+gave us the same feeling in our erogenous zones (genitals) as we have in our

-Instead, he gave us thousands more nerve endings in these special areas that
+fingers.
+Instead, he gave us thousands more nerve endings in these special

-are especially sensitive to touch and can generate great pleasure.
-Biologically
+areas that are especially sensitive to touch and can generate great pleasure.

-speaking, if our genitals were created only for relieving ourselves and
+Biologically speaking, if our genitals were created only for relieving

-procreation there would be no need for these extra nerve endings.
-If God only
+ourselves and procreation there would be no need for these extra nerve endings.

 orgasm.
 Yet he built the human body with all these wonderful